JohnVspecialist/JohnVspecialist/README.md

-- 👋 Hi, I’m @JohnVspecialist
+I'm the reason the model has a trust & safety team
+How to jailbreak responsibly and still get invited back to the conference Multimodal uncertainty transmutation
+Derailment mechanics expert
-- 👀 I’m interested in pushing the boundaries of AI/ML
+Pushing the boundaries of AI/ML
-- 🌱 I’m currently working in AI/ML Security
-- 💞️ I’m looking to collaborate on Generative AI Red Team Ops
-- 📫 How to reach me: https://www.linkedin.com/in/john-v-promptengineer/
+I’m currently working in AI/ML Risk, Safety, and Security Writing and talking about AI discoveries, well, some of them I’m looking to collaborate on Generative AI Red Team Ops 📫 How to reach me: https://www.linkedin.com/in/john-v-promptengineer/
-- 😄 I'm here to serve

---AI research questions:

-- 1.)
-What is intelligence?
-- 2.)
-What is Objective Consciousness?
-- 3.)
-What is Conscientiousness?
-- 4.)
-What is Truth?
-- 5.)
-What is Knowledge?
-- 6.)
-What is Cognition?
-- 7.)
-What is Comprehension?
-- 8.)
-What is Mental abstraction?
-- 9.)
-What is Logic?
-- 10.)
-What are Ontology & Epistemology?

---Should we imbue machines with such things?
-What might be the outcome?
-What is the cost of creating such models, and is it worth it?